Taming the Long Tail: Denoising Collaborative Information for Robust Semantic ID Generation: Conclusion

-\textbf{Recommendation Metrics}: In generative retrieval, \textbf{Recall@N} and \textbf{NDCG@N} with N=50,100 are used to evaluate the performace.
-In discriminative ranking, \textbf{AUC} and \textbf{GAUC} are used to evaluate the performance.
-For the online experiments, the \textbf{Adervertising Revenue},\textbf{Click-Through Rate (CTR)} are used to evaluate the online performace.
+\textbf{Recommendation Metrics}: In generative retrieval, Recall@N and NDCG@N with N=50, 100 are used to evaluate the performance.
+In discriminative ranking, AUC and GAUC are used to evaluate the prediction accuracy.
+GAUC is the most important metric for our personalized ads system.
+For the online experiments, the Advertising Revenue, Click-Through Rate (CTR) are used to evaluate the online performace.